Evidence review

 The price gap

 The most obvious difference is cost.
 Brand-name products carry high list prices and are often only affordable with insurance coverage; compounded versions are frequently a fraction of the out-of-pocket cost, which is why so many cash-pay telehealth desks lead with them.
-On the Dose Brief board, compounded monthly prices range widely by provider — figures reflect each provider's published pricing at last review (July 2026), not a medical claim.
+On the Dose Brief ranking, compounded monthly prices range widely by provider — figures reflect each provider's published pricing at last review (August 2026), not a medical claim.
+See the current compounded semaglutide price ranking for who's actually selling it and at what price this cycle.
 If a low price is the whole appeal, read why GLP-1 prices move first, because compounded pricing is where teaser rates and step-ups are most common.

 Same warnings apply